-675-0001.01 DESCRIPTION.
+675-0002.01 DESCRIPTION.
 This work shall consist of constructing, furnishing, and installing sign post foundations, sign posts, and wayfinding signs in accordance with Section 675 and as shown on the Plans.

+675-0002.02 MATERIALS.
+Materials shall meet the requirements of the following subsections:

+Bar Reinforcement 713.01

+Sign Posts 750.01

+Extruded Aluminum Panels 750.02

+Flat Sheet Aluminum 750.03

+Retroreflective Sheeting 750.04

+Assembly Hardware 750.05

+Concrete shall conform to the requirements of Section 541 for Concrete, Class B.

-675-0001.02 MATERIALS.
-Materials shall be in accordance with Section 675, the Plans, and specifications and shall be approved by the Engineer prior to use.
+Materials shall be in accordance with the Plans and specifications and shall be approved by the Engineer prior to use.

-675-0001.03 GENERAL REQUIREMENTS.
-Work performed shall be in accordance with General Requirements, Foundations, Slip Bases, Sign Posts, Traffic Signs, Removing Signs, and Resetting Signs subsections of Section 675 and be in accordance with the Plans and specifications.
+675-0002.03 GENERAL REQUIREMENTS.
+Work shall be performed in accordance with Subsection 675.03 through Subsection 675.09, the Plans, and the specifications.

-675-0001.04 METHOD OF MEASUREMENT.
-The quantity of Wayfinding Sign to be measured for payment will be the number of square feet of the type specified, installed in the complete and accepted work.
+675-0002.04 METHOD OF MEASUREMENT.
+The quantity of Wayfinding Sign to be measured for payment will be the number of square feet installed in the complete and accepted work.
 The measured quantities of wayfinding signs with retroreflective sheeting on both sides shall be multiplied by a factor of 1.5.

-675-0001.05 BASIS OF PAYMENT.
+675-0002.05 BASIS OF PAYMENT.
 The accepted quantity of Wayfinding Sign will be paid for at the Contract unit price per square foot.
-Payment will include frames, supports, tee bars, mounting hardware, and sign posts as required.
-The cost of hardware, including vandal-proof hardware when required, will be considered incidental to the pay item for the particular sign being used.
-Payment will be full compensation for furnishing and erecting, fabricating, transporting, handling, applying, and installing the materials specified and for furnishing all labor, tools, equipment, and incidentals to compete the work.
+Payment will be full compensation for furnishing, erecting, fabricating, transporting, handling, and installing frames, supports, tee bars, mounting hardware, signs, and sign posts as required, and for furnishing all labor, materials, tools, equipment, and incidentals necessary to complete the work.

 Excavation and backfill will not be paid for separately but will be considered incidental to the Contract unit priced for other items in the Contract.

 Payment will be made under: